Noncollision Singularities in a Planar Four-body Problem: Introduction

-We believe the method used in this paper could also be used to construct noncollision singularities for general N-body problem, for any $N>3$.
-We can put any number of bodies into our system sufficiently far from the mass center of our four bodies orthogonal to the line passing through $Q_1$ and $Q_2$.
-This produces noncollision singularities in $N$-body problem.
-We discuss briefly our approach to arbitrary $N$ case in Section \ref{sct: N>4}.
+We believe the method used in this paper could also be used to construct noncollision singularities for the general $N$-body problem, for any $N>3$.
+We can put any number of bodies into our system sufficiently far from the mass center of our four bodies, orthogonal to the line passing through $Q_1$ and $Q_2$.
+This produces noncollision singularities in the $N$-body problem.
 We have not checked all the details in that case but we do not expect any significant difficulties.
 Treating the general $N$ however would significantly increase the length of the paper, so to simplify the exposition we concentrate here on the four-body case.

 Since our technique is perturbative and it is necessary that $\mu\ll 1$, we ask the following questions.